-Fields of Study: Any major
+Fields of Study: Humanities and Social Science

 ICU provides courses taught in English or Japanese or intensive Japanese language study.
 The bilingual campus is ideal for students with limited or no Japanese language ability who need courses taught in English.

 - Learn to identify and confront current assumptions about Japan in the modern world with a certificate program focused entirely on Japan.

 - Internships, independent research, and volunteer opportunities can be arranged independently.

 LanguageLanguage of Instruction: English, Japanese

 Intensive Japanese language study is available from beginning through advanced levels.
 Students enrolling in Japanese language take a language placement exam at the beginning of the term.